On the representability of actions of unital algebras: Representability of actions in semi-abelian categories

-\begin{definition}[\cite{WRA}] A semi-abelian category $\C$ is said to be \emph{weakly action representable} if, for each object $X$ in $\C$, the functor $\SplExt(-,X)$ admits a weak representation.
-This means there exists an object $T=T(X)$ in $\C$ and a natural monomorphism of functors
+\begin{definition}\cite{WRA} A semi-abelian category $\C$ is said to be \emph{weakly action representable} if the functor $\SplExt(-,X)$ admits a weak representation for every object~$X$ of~$\C$.
+This means that for every object $X$, there exists an object $T=T(X)$ of $\C$ and a natural monomorphism of functors

-A morphism $\varphi\colon B \to T$ that belongs to $\Imm(\tau_B)$ is called \emph{acting morphism}. \end{definition}
+A morphism $\varphi\colon B \to T$ that belongs to $\Imm(\mu_B)$ is called \emph{acting morphism}. \end{definition}

-Examples of weakly action representable categories include the variety $\AAlg$ of associative algebras~\cite{WRA}, where $T=\Bim(X)$ is the associative algebra of \emph{bimultipliers} of $X$~\cite{MacLane58}; the variety $\Leib$ of Leibniz algebras, where $T=\Bim(X)$ is the Leibniz algebra of \emph{biderivations} of $X$\cite{loday,ManciniBider}; and the varieties of $2$-nilpotent (commutative, anti-commutative, and non-commutative) algebras~\cite{WRAAlg, LaRosaMancini1, LaRosaMancini2, LaRosaMancini3}.
+Examples of weakly action representable categories include the variety $\Assoc$ of associative algebras (see~\cite{WRA}), where $T=\Bim(X)$ is the associative algebra of \emph{bimultipliers} of $X$~\cite{MacLane58}; the variety $\Leib$ of Leibniz algebras (see~\cite[Theorem~3.14]{CigoliManciniMetere}), where $T=\Bider(X)$ is the Leibniz algebra of \emph{biderivations} of $X$~\cite{loday}; the variety $\Nil_2(\Com)$ and $\Nil_2(\ACom)$ of $2$-nilpotent commutative and anti-commutative algebras (see Theorems 2.19 and 2.21 of~\cite{WRAAlg}); and the variety $\CAssoc$ of commutative associative algebras (see~\cite[Theorem 2.11]{WRAAlg}).
+More in general, if in an Orzech category of interest $\C$ each $\USGA(X)$ is an object of the category, then $\C$ is weakly action representable (see~\cite[Corollary 4.2]{CigoliManciniMetere}).

-An important result obtained by G.~Janelidze in~\cite{WRA} is that every weakly action representable category is action accessible.
-We thus have
+A result obtained by G.~Janelidze in~\cite{WRA} is that every weakly action representable category is action accessible.
+Thus, we have

-Later, J.~R.~A.~Gray observed in~\cite{Gray} that the converse of the second implication is not true: he proved that the varieties of $k$-solvable groups ($k \geq 3)$ are not weakly action representable.
+The converse of the first implication does not hold, since the variety $\Assoc$ of associative algebras is not action representable (see~\cite[Proposition 1.11]{Tim}).
+J.~R.~A.~Gray recently observed in~\cite{Gray} that the converse of the second implication also fails: he proved that the varieties of $k$-solvable groups ($k \geq 3$) are not weakly action representable but action accessible.
+This result was then extended in~\cite{XabiMancini} to the varieties of $2$-solvable groups and $n$-nilpotent groups ($n \geq 3$).
+There, the authors also proved that the varieties of $k$-solvable Lie algebras ($k \geq 2$) and $n$-nilpotent Lie algebras ($n \geq 3$) fail to be weakly action representable.